nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

-### Find Module feature
+### 4.4.
+Find Module feature

-#### Implementation

-The FindModule command extends `Command`, and takes in an `ModuleCodeContainsKeywordsPredicate` to filter the module list by.
+The FindModule command extends `Command`, and takes in an `ModuleDetailsContainsKeywordsPredicate` to filter the module list by.
 Additionally, it implements the following operation:
 * `FindModuleCommand#execute()`

 This operation is exposed in the `Model` interface as `Model#updateFilteredModuleList()`.